Boo Morcom: Coaching

-Masters
+Masters athletics

 Morcom continued to compete in athletics as he advanced in age, competing in college meets through his 40s.
 As an early pioneer of masters athletics, he held the world record for the pole vault as he passed through each of the age divisions between age 50 and 70, plus world records in the high jump, long jump, decathlon, and pentathlon.
 He continued to vault past age 75, still ranked number one.

-Due to the advent of fiberglass vaulting poles, his world record in the M55 division was higher than his best vault in the Olympics almost three decades earlier.

 He became well known for these activities, encountering, by his recollection, Jesse Owens, Wilt Chamberlain, and Jackie Robinson.
 He appeared on The Bob Hope Show.
 He was inducted into the USATF Masters Hall of Fame in 1997.
 He is also in the Braintree High School Athletic Hall of Fame, the UNH Athletic Hall of Fame, the Pole Vault Hall of Fame, the Massachusetts Track Coaches Hall of Fame, and as a coach in the Women's Track and Field Hall of Fame.

 In 1987, at the age of 66, he was still able to jump 12'6" in the pole vault, as high as any high school athlete in the state of New Hampshire.
 He was awarded the New Hampshire Male Athlete of the Year Trophy.

 “I went to 105 different countries.
 I won records everywhere.
 I've been there, done that, got the T-shirt and caught malaria ...
 I would go to Canada, set a record, come home.
 My wife would have my bag packed, and 12 hours later I was in South America talking to Eva Peron ...
 When we get to heaven, we'll have a track meet, And everybody will be young and strong.”

 Author and historian

 Morcom was a member of Mensa International.
-He wrote articles on a range of subjects, from the Hale family of New Hampshire to detailed antique bottles.
+He wrote articles on a range of subjects including the Hale family of New Hampshire and detailed antique bottles, which he was known as an expert in.
+He also took cover photos for magazines and created various other works of art.

+Personal life

+Morcom was married for 19 years and had three children.
+He later moved to Sunapee, New Hampshire and retired from athletics in 2001 at the age of 80.
+He suffered a mild stroke and broken hip in 2003, but recovered and remained sharp. he died in New Hampshire the age of 91.